-- 5.5 The Personal Development Curriculum also recognises that certain topics are highly relevant across the curriculum.
+- 5.3 We define "health education" as learning to behave in a manner conducive to the promotion, maintenance, or restoration of health, including environmental health, physical health, social health, emotional health, intellectual health, and spiritual health, as well as sexual and reproductive health. - 5.4 We believe it is vital and integral to the students' development to receive education on relationships, sex and health through the curriculum because pupils have a universal entitlement to learning that will enable them to live safe, fulfilled and healthy lives.
+Our curriculum model and the school ethos, underpinned by our core values, contribute to protecting children and young people by addressing national and local health priorities.
+This is why, alongside Personal Development (PD) lessons, other areas of the curriculum are also fundamental, such as PD focus mornings, assemblies and form time.
+Additionally, all subjects support the delivery of the RSHE curriculum, with key contributions in Science, PE and ICT. - 5.5 The Personal Development Curriculum also recognises that certain topics are highly relevant across the curriculum.
 Each subject has mapped out where these teaching moments can be capitalised upon so that teachers can link these moments to the area of study.
 Across the curriculum, opportunities to reinforce Personal Development are taken, whether these are planned for or where they appear organically. - 5.6 The Personal Development curriculum also acts to protect children and young people from concerns raised through the pastoral and safeguarding systems within school, with an aim to ensure that all students are fully informed about such issues so they are able to make informed life decisions whilst at school and beyond with the key aim of leading students to successful, happy and fulfilling adult lives.